-We often get questions about what government pensions and benefits older Canadians can receive when they reach 65, which is the traditional age of retirement.
-Knowing the details about these pensions is important for retirement planning and the reality is most older adults rely on these pensions/income after retirement.
+We get a lot of questions about government pensions and benefits older Canadians can receive when they reach 65, which is the traditional age of retirement.
+Many people don’t know the details about these pensions and these details are critical to know for retirement planning.
+The reality is most older adults rely on these pensions/income after retirement.
 This blog sets out details about the Old Age Security (OAS) pension benefit, the Guaranteed Income Supplement (GIS), and how OAS differs from the Canada Pension Plan/Quebec Pension Plan (CPP/QPP).

 OAS and eligibility